Issued memberships

 - the price per visit.

-What "Used in sales" shows
+What "Usage" shows

-- "Used": service or appointment sale items where the membership was used for a visit.
+- "Used": service or appointment rows where the membership was used;

 This makes it easy to track: